siravan/symjit/README.md

 ## Calling Other Functions

-*Symjit* also allows calling other simple *Symjit* or Python functions.
-Currently, only functions that accept one or two double arguments and return a double result are supported; therefore, only *Symjit* functions defined as *fast* as allowed, see [Optimization](./docs/OPTIMIZATION.md).
-To pass a function, we need to define a placeholder symbol using Sympy's `Function` constructor.
+*SymJit* also allows calling other simple *SymJit* or Python functions.
+Currently, only functions that accept one or two double arguments and return a double result are supported; therefore, only *SymJit* functions defined as *fast* as allowed, see [Optimization](./docs/OPTIMIZATION.md).
+To pass a function, we need to define a placeholder symbol using SymPy's `Function` constructor.
 Then, we pass a dictionary of `Function`s and their definitions as an argument `defuns` to `compile_*` functions.
 For example, we can rewrite `my_exp` function above as

 ```python
 import math